MicrosoftDocs/dataexplorer-docs/kusto/query/alias-statement.md

 |*DatabaseAliasName*| `string` | :heavy_check_mark:|An existing name or new database alias name.
 You can escape the name with brackets.
 For example, ["Name with spaces"]. |
 |*DatabaseName*| `string` | :heavy_check_mark:|The name of the database to give an alias.|

+:::moniker range="azure-data-explorer"
 > [!NOTE]
+> The mapped cluster-uri and the mapped database-name must appear inside double-quotes(") or single-quotes(').
+:::moniker-end

+:::moniker range="microsoft-fabric"
+> [!NOTE]
-> The mapped database-uri and the mapped database-name must appear inside double-quotes(") or single-quotes(').
+> The mapped Eventhouse-uri and the mapped database-name must appear inside double-quotes(") or single-quotes(').
+:::moniker-end

 ## Examples